meteor/meteor/content/routing.md

 *Table: Example URLs and the resulting parameters*

-Note that all of the values in `pathParams` and `queryParams` are always strings since URLs don't have any way of encoding a data type, so you might need to use `parseInt(value, 10)` to convert them into numbers.
+Note that all of the values in `pathParams` and `queryParams` are always strings since URLs don't have any way of encoding data types.
+You might need to use `parseInt(value, 10)` to convert strings into numbers.

 ## Displaying different views based on the URL and defining layouts